VesnaSUG/FOAM-Recipes/foam-tutorial.md

 With a DAO you can do everything you might want to do with a collection of data.
 The above interface is surprisingly general and powerful, despite its relatively small size.
 Also note that a DAO is an interface, not a specific implementation.
 There are many DAO implementations that let you store your data in different underlying databases or other storage mechanisms.
 No mater which DAO implementation you're using, they all have the same interface and your client code can work with any implementation without change.
 Journal files, for example, are accessed through the "JDAO" DAO implementation.

-Learn more about DAOs in the [Introduction to FOAM Programming][foam-intro].
+Learn more about DAOs in the [Introduction to FOAM Programming][foam-intro] and by inspecting the [model][foam-dao] for the DAO interface.

 Note that FOAM core comes with a number of out-of-the-box services, that you'll become more familiar with time.